rsdoiel/antenna/archives/2025/science_and_technology_2025.14.md

 ## Boeing 787 radio software safety fix didn't work, says Qatar

-date: 2025-04-08, updated: 2025-04-08, from: The Register (UK I.T.
+date: 2025-04-08, updated: 2025-04-09, from: The Register (UK I.T.
 News)

-<h4>&#39;Loss of safe separation between aircraft, collision, or runway incursion&#39; is not what we want to hear</h4> <p>Boeing issued a software patch for the VHF radio systems used on its 787 aircraft, and the update turned out to be ineffective, Qatar Airways has complained.…</p>
+<h4>&#39;Loss of safe separation between aircraft, collision, or runway incursion&#39; is not what we want to hear</h4> <p>Boeing issued a software safety patch for the VHF radio systems used on its 787 aircraft, and the update turned out to be ineffective, Qatar Airways has complained.…</p>

 <br>